Why you should move to Longfellow And Howe in particular.

 Houses at every price point.

-In general, houses are more affordable on the east end by Minnehaha Avenue and increase in value to the west all the way to the Mississippi.
+In general, houses are more affordable on the west end by Minnehaha Avenue and increase in value to the east to the Mississippi.
 Most notable are the pockets of historic craftsman and Tudor cottages from the 1920s and 30s.
 Many homes are small compared to current American standards (~1500sf), but that should come as no surprise to anyone looking in the city for housing.
+Houses also seem noticeably smaller than in the neighborhoods west of Park Ave.
+Houses with three legit bedrooms (instead of a converted attic with low ceilings or a renovated basement).

 No discussion of south Minneapolis housing is complete without talking about the airport.
-Not everyone is bothered by it, but the constant sound of airplanes would drive me crazy.
 By a twist of fate (and prevailing winds) many of the most desirable neighborhoods of Minneapolis are directly on the landing routes of the xx busiest airport in the country.
 As GIS assisted landings have become more common, mornings and evenings can become river of aircraft queued up for landing.

-Longfellow has airport noise, but only departures and only one run way.
-If weather forces a plane to stay nearer to the ground on departures, or the plane takes a sharp turn to the east after taking off, I’ll be able to hear them.
-But most days, it isn’t a big deal.
+Longfellow has plenty of airport noise, but only departures and only one runway.
+If weather forces a plane to stay nearer to the ground on departures, or the plane takes a sharp turn to the east after taking off, it is certainly loud.
+But most days it isn’t a big deal.

 For us, the levels of airport noise at our house is worth the tradeoff for a quick and easy 15 minute drive to the terminal.